dji-sdk/Mobile-SDK-Doc/source/introduction/component-guide-camera.md

 The Zenmuse X5 RAW also has a 512 GB solid state drive (SSD) to record video.
 4K RAW video data rates can peak at 2.4 Gbps compared to 60 Mbps for MP4 or MOV.

-SD Cards are either located on the camera itself, or the gimbal the camera is integrated into.
+The Inspire 2 (X5S and X4S) uses on aircraft SSD and SD storage instead of on camera storage, while all other cameras use SD cards located on the camera itself, or the gimbal the camera is integrated into.

 ##### File Index